JangJinWong/Drone-Motion/README.md

 ###### Deliverables
-- Training Images (whole team) - Prepare a set of sample images of different hand gestures to visualize the dataset.
+- [Training Images](https://github.com/TriviTran/Drone-Motion/tree/master/Movement%20Pics) (whole team) - Prepare a set of sample images of different hand gestures to visualize the dataset.
 This gives the audience a sense of what the CNN is training on.
 - Graphs of Accuracy/Loss (Hakan Erol) - Visualize the performance of the CNN
 - Dynamic Visualization (whole team) - In real time, we will demo the classifier’s probability distribution of our hand gestures with easy to understand graphs
 - [Video of hand gesture detection and a bar graph of probability distribution of all moves](https://drive.google.com/file/d/0B6ZrfwStVoaTMVR4cHZabURON3c/view?usp=sharing):
     * rotate right/left: rotate the camera on the drone
     * move backward/forward/left/right: move the drone
+    * stop and land.

 ##### Piloting UAV: 5/11/17 (completed)
  #